Cycling in South Bohemia, Czech Republic

-Pearl Harris, who has the good fortune to live in the heart of South Bohemia in the Czech Republic, gives her impressions of and tips on cycling in this idyllic part of Central Europe
+The author, who lives in the heart of South Bohemia, offers her tips on cycling in this idyllic part of Central Europe

 Cycling on the shady cycle path next to Lake Svet in Trebon, South Bohemia, Czech Republic.